 At this point, you have only two options, you could forfeit your morning cup of coffee while you get grounds.
 Or in the alternative, you could make do with what you have.
 But then again you remember, "I have no grinder, how will I turn these beans into ground coffee?"

 Fortunately, we have made things easy for you.
-Here before you is a detailed article on how you can grind your coffee beans at home without a coffee grinder.
+Here before you is a detailed article on how you can grind your coffee beans at home without a coffee grinder (we also have a guide on how to make coffee at home).
 After showing you these methods of grinding coffee beans, we will then proceed to show you the different coffee grinds and what you can use them for.

 This part is important because like you know, all the methods will not give you results with the same texture.
 While some of them will give you finer coffee grounds some others will give you coffee grounds with coarse textures.

 The article is for those who want to grind coffee beans without a grinder.
 Therefore if you have a coffee grinder, you can just use that.
 You can as well read this with the rest of us that do not have coffee grinders if you are curious.

 Generally speaking, you can get about four coffee grounds for brewing.
 Each of the methods we will describe below can give you at least one of these grounds.
 If you can repeat the methods as many times as possible, there is a probability that you might get more than one type of ground from each method.
 The four types of grinds include: